dewert99/rust-horn-belt/README.md

 # RustHornBelt COQ DEVELOPMENT

-This is the Coq development for "Formal Specification and Verification Techniques for Mutable References and Advanced Aliasing in Rust".
+This is the Coq development for the thesis titled _Formal Specification and Verification Techniques for Mutable References and Advanced Aliasing in Rust_.

 ## Prerequisites